MusicConnectionMachine/VisualizationG6/README.md

 If everything is on track, in the project directory, run `yarn start`.
 This should start the webpack-dev-server and you should see the landing page with search bar when you browse to `http://localhost:8080`.

-To start the elasticsearch server, run `docker-compose up` in the project directory. (`docker-compose down` to stop the server)

-For this project to function properly, both elasticsearch server AND the webpack-dev-server have to run simultaneously, ideally in seperate terminal windows.

 ## Setup

 In order get the project running, we need to some tools to be installed.